 MRC projects are as widely varied as the San Juan County Marine Stewardship Area itself and forward our mission to protect and restore the marine waters, habitats and species of the Salish Sea to achieve ecosystem health and sustainable resource use.
-Our work most often fall into one of three categories reflected below:
+Our work most often falls into one of the categories reflected below.

 - Education & Outreach

 - Water Quality